MatthewBrannon/DOP-C02_Notes/Domain III - Resilient Cloud Solutions/Lambda.md

 ## Configuring a Lambda Function to Access Resources in a VPC

 In AWS Lambda, you can set up your function to establish a connection to your virtual private cloud (VPC).
-With this connection, your function can access the private resources of your [VPC](https://tutorialsdojo.com/amazon-vpc/) during execution like [EC2](https://tutorialsdojo.com/amazon-elastic-compute-cloud-amazon-ec2/), [RDS](https://tutorialsdojo.com/amazon-relational-database-service-amazon-rds/) and many others.
+With this connection, your function can access the private resources of your VPC during execution like [[EC2]], [[RDS]] and many others.

 By default, AWS executes your Lambda function code securely within a VPC.
 Alternatively, you can enable your Lambda function to access resources inside your private VPC by providing additional VPC-specific configuration information such as VPC subnet IDs and security group IDs.
 It uses this information to set up elastic network interfaces which enable your Lambda function to connect securely to other resources within your VPC.